 Watch this handy, in-depth tutorial from our friends at ADSR and please share your feedback, tips and tricks in the comments below!

-Add-on or purchase RipX DeepAudio for advanced stem clean-up and DeepCreate’s revolutionary recording and sound replacement
+Upgrade to or purchase RipX DAW PRO for advanced stem clean-up and RipX DAW’s revolutionary recording and sound replacement

-On some occasions and largely depending on the qualities and density of a song’s parts, mix or master, you may find that RipX DeepRemix’s stem-extraction results will require some additional clean-up.
-If this is the case, we would recommend adding-on the DeepAudio module to gain access to RipX’s advanced stem clean-up and audio manipulation tools, enabling you to create the highest-quality extracted audio, plus tweak and edit stems at unprecedented levels of detail.
+On some occasions and largely depending on the qualities and density of a song’s parts, mix or master, you may find that RipX DAW’s stem-extraction results will require some additional clean-up.
+If this is the case, we would recommend upgrading to RipX DAW PRO to gain access to advanced stem clean-up and audio manipulation tools, enabling you to create the highest-quality extracted audio, plus tweak and edit stems at unprecedented levels of detail.